TERMS AND CONDITIONS FOR FREE ACCOUNTS

 2 Data responsibility, responsibility for user content and endorsements

-2.1.1 The Customer agrees to comply with its obligations as a data controller under EU Data Protection Directives, any other legislation and/or binding regulations implementing or made pursuant to this legislation ("Data Protection Requirements").
+Both parties agree to comply with their obligations under the Regulation (EU) 2016/679 of 27 April 2016 (the General Data Protection Regulation) (“GDPR”) and any legislation and/or binding regulations implementing or made pursuant to it (“Data Protection Requirements”).

 Trustpilot is not responsible and assumes no liability for the Consumers' and other third parties’ conduct on Trustpilot’s websites or the use of the Trustpilot Service, including any review and other content published by the Consumers and other users ("User Content").
 Trustpilot does not and cannot control or monitor the User Content and does not in any way endorse User Content.
 Nor do the opinions expressed in the User Content represent the opinions of Trustpilot, its affiliates or any officers, directors, employees, contractors or shareholders of Trustpilot and its affiliates.